cass-dlcm/splatstats-uploader-go/README.md

 **NOTE: Read the "Cookie generation" section below before proceeding. [→](#cookie-generation)**

-4. <!--You will then be asked to navigate to a specific URL on Nintendo.com, log in, and follow simple instructions to obtain your `session_token`; this will be used to generate an `iksm_session` cookie.
-If you are opting against automatic cookie generation,--> You will then be asked to navigate to a specific URL on Nintendo.com, log in, and follow simple instructions to obtain your `session_token`.
-However, this functionality does not work at this time, so instead enter "skip" for this step, at which point you will be asked to manually input your `iksm_session` cookie <!--instead--> (see the [mitmproxy instructions](https://github.com/frozenpandaman/splatnet2statink/wiki/mitmproxy-instructions)).
+4. You will then be asked to navigate to a specific URL on Nintendo.com, log in, and follow simple instructions to obtain your `session_token`; this will be used to generate an `iksm_session` cookie.
+If you are opting for automatic cookie generation, you will then be asked to navigate to a specific URL on Nintendo.com, log in, and follow simple instructions to obtain your `session_token`.
+For manual cookie generation, you can instead enter "skip" for this step, at which point you will be asked to manually input your `iksm_session` cookie instead (see the [mitmproxy instructions](https://github.com/frozenpandaman/splatnet2statink/wiki/mitmproxy-instructions)).

     This cookie (used to access your SplatNet battle results) along with your SplatStats API key and language will automatically be saved into `config.txt` for you.
 You're now ready to upload battles!